 The Poster Contest is held each year to promote awareness of the work accomplished throughout Union County.
 The Constitutional Officers of Union County sponsors this poster contest called “My County”.

-(From left) Union County Surrogate James LaCorte, Union County Freeholder Bette Jane Kowalski, Union County Sheriff Ralph Froehlich and Union County Clerk Joanne Rajoppi congratulate the winners of the 2012 “My County” poster contest sponsored by the Union County Constitutional Officers.
-The top winners of the contest, which is open only to fourth-graders, are (from left): Diana Li (1st place) from the McKinley School in Westfield, Diego Fajardo (2nd place) from St. John the Apostle Elementary School in Clark, Alquadir Dixon (3rd place) from the Winfield Scott School No. 2 in Elizabeth and Matteo Patrone (4th place) from St. Michael’s Elementary School in Cranford.
-(Photo by Jim Lowney/County of Union)
+Union County Sheriff Ralph Froehlich (L), Union County Clerk Joanne Rajoppi and Union County Surrogate James LaCorte congratulate the winners of the 2013 “My County” poster contest sponsored by the Union County Constitutional Officers.
+The top winners of the contest, which is open only to fourth-graders, are (from 2nd left): Juliette Gringeri (1st place) from the Franklin School in Summit, Rachel Mack (2nd place) from the St. Bartholomew Academy in Scotch Plains, Amanda Beckley (3rd place) from St. Michael’s Elementary School in Cranford and Shannon Griffith (4th place) from St. John the Apostle Elementary School in Clark.

 Fourth graders, who generally study the State of New Jersey and all levels of government, are invited to design a poster for the contest.
 For future reference some of the rules are as follows: